Guidelines for natural ventilation by use of ventilated windows

 • Preferably include thermal mass for optimum benefit of night cooling.

-• User control e.g. timed override facility by local keypads.
+• User control, for example, timed override facility by local keypads.

-• Preference for cross ventilation, stack ventilation or hybrid ventilation in high occupancy spaces e.g. in classrooms.
+• Preference for cross ventilation, stack ventilation or hybrid ventilation in high occupancy spaces, for example, in classrooms.

-• Preferably a minimum 7m3 per person in e.g. classrooms.
+• Preferably a minimum of 7m3 per person in classrooms.

 • Maximum air changes: